swat-ds/docsLibLab/docs/src/Resources/3DScanning/3DScanning.md

 ![Screenshot of pop-up.](26.png)

+- If you chose "Color Scanning," you may also want to click "Texture" so that the finer details become visible.

 To save the scan, click “File” > “Save.”

 ![Screenshot of pop-up.](27.png)

 To export the scan, click the Export button on the top bar.
-Usually, you can select “Mesh Model” from the dropdown menu, if the scan will be displayed in Collection Builder, select "Texture Model".
+Usually, you can select “Mesh Model” from the dropdown menu, if the scan is in color and will be displayed in Collection Builder, select "Texture Model".

 ![Screenshot of pop-up.](28.png)